 - Cable cord is also inserted in lower tucks, but here the fabric is only slightly gathered.
 Baste skirt to buckram, allowing the hem to stand above it as a heading, and tack to arms.
 Snap tape may be slip stitched to wrong side of skirt to match snap tape sewed to arms.

-To make this type of skirt for a table which does not have arms, make strip in one piece, twice the length of the outer edge of table.
+Make strip in one piece, twice the length of the outer edge of table.
 Finish and attach in same way.

 Scalloped Cover